 For the longest time, law firms were able to attract and retain talent with generous monetary incentives, the prospect of partnership in the far future and the fame and glory that comes with being a corporate attorney in a reputable firm.
 Law students pursued a well-trodden path towards becoming a lawyer, assuming the same style of thinking, working and leading as their predecessors.

-Recent shifts in the market, however, are starting to erode the legal profession’s unique status.
-In turn, this is stemming the supply of talent, making it harder to attract the right amount of the right people.
+Recent shifts in the market, however, are starting to erode the legal profession’s unique status, making it more and more difficult for law firms to merely snap their fingers to attract and retain the right number of candidates.

 So, what’s behind this shift?
 For one, “making partner” has become highly competitive, subject to the vagaries of a firm’s policy and the prevailing market situation.
 Equity partnership, once the holy grail of big law firms, has lost its pull and its mythical value.